PlaceOS/docs/how-to/location-services/locating-users.md

 Cabled infrastructure accurately shows who is sitting at individual desk locations.

 You can also augment this with sensors as required.
-Sensors only show desk usage and will need to fall back to Wi-Fi for staff location.
+Sensors show desk usage and will need to fall back to Wi-Fi for staff location.

 ![Drawing](https://docs.google.com/drawings/d/12345/export/png)